ejurgensen/pair_ap/README.md

 To build the example client and server you also need libevent2.
 If the dependencies are met you can build simply by running 'make'.

+## Homekit pairing
+Since I haven't been able to find much information on the internet on how Homekit pairing is designed, here is a write-up of my current understanding.
+If you know better, please help improve this.

+With Homekit pairing, there may be a controller, which could for instance be the Home app, and then a number of devices/accessories, which could for instance be speakers.
+In the context of pair_ap, the controller is the client (since it is making the requests) and the device is the server.
+The controller can pair with devices, and after it is paired it can also add other "third-party" pairings to the device, it can remove pairings and it can ask for a list of pairings.

+Other parties, e.g. the Music app or just iOS as an Airplay sender, can also pair with devices/accesssories in a similar manner, but they are not full- fledged Homekit controllers and thus don't make requests for adding, removing or listing pairings.

+The controller uses `/pair-add` to make sure that all devices on a network get the ID and public key of all the other devices, so that the user only needs to pair a device once.

+### Normal pairing
+For a normal first-time pairing, the client needs a one-time code (the device announces via mDNS whether a code is required).
+The client calls `/pair-pin-start` and the device displays the code.
+There is also QR-based pairing, which is (probably?) an encoded code.

+After obtaining the code, the client initiates a three step `/pair-setup` sequence, which results in both peers registering each other's ID and public key.
+Henceforth, a pairing is verified with the two step `/pair-verify`, where the parties check each-others identify.
+Saving the peer's ID + public key isn't strictly necessary if client or server doesn't care about verifying the peer, i.e. that `/pair-setup` has actually been completed.

+The result of `/pair-verify` is a shared secret that is used for symmetric encryption of the following communinacation between the parties.

+### Transient pairing
+Some devices don't require a code from the user for pairing (e.g. an Airport Express 2).
+If so, the client just needs to go through a two-step `/pair-setup` sequence which results in a shared secret, which is then used for encrypted communication.
+A fixed code of 3939 is used.

+Such devices don't appear to be fully Homekit compatible - they will not, for instance - appear in the Home app.

+## "fruit" pairing
+Like normal Homekit pairing, this consists of first requesting a code with `/pair-pin-start`, then a three-step `/pair-setup` and finally a two-step `/pair-verify`.
+After that the communication is encrypted with the resulting shared secret.

 ## Acknowledgments
 - [AirPlayAuth](https://github.com/funtax/AirPlayAuth)
 - [AirPlayAuth-ObjC](https://github.com/ViktoriiaKh/AirPlayAuth-ObjC)